 AWS is responsible for managing the security of the underlying cloud environment.
-The AWS cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available, designed to provide optimum availability while providing complete customer segregation.
+The AWS Cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available, designed to provide optimum availability while providing complete customer segregation.
 It provides extremely scalable, highly reliable services that enable customers to deploy applications and content quickly and securely, at massive global scale if necessary.

-AWS services are content agnostic, in that they offer the same high level of security to all customers, regardless of the type of content being stored, or the geographical region in which they store their content.
-AWS's world-class, highly secure data centers utilize state-of-the art electronic surveillance and multi-factor access control systems.
+AWS services are content agnostic, in that they offer the same high level of security to all customers, regardless of the type of content being stored, or the geographical Region in which they store their content.
+AWS' world-class, highly secure data centers utilize state-of-the-art electronic surveillance and multi-factor access control systems.
 Data centers are staffed 24x7 by trained security guards, and access is authorized strictly on a least privileged basis.
-For a complete list of all the security measures built into the core AWS cloud infrastructure, and services, please read our Overview of Security Processes whitepaper.
+For a complete list of all the security measures built into the core AWS Cloud infrastructure, and services, see Best Processes for Security, Identity, & Compliance.

 We are vigilant about our customers' security and have implemented sophisticated technical and physical measures against unauthorized access.
 Customers can validate the security controls in place within the AWS environment through AWS certifications and reports, including the AWS System & Organization Control (SOC) 1, 21 and 32 reports, ISO 270013, 270174, 270185, and 90016 certifications and PCI DSS7 Attestation of Compliance.
 Our ISO 27018 certification demonstrates that AWS has a system of controls in place that specifically address the privacy protection of customer content.

 These reports and certifications are produced by independent third-party auditors and attest to the design and operating effectiveness of AWS security controls.
-AWS compliance certifications and reports can be requested at https://aws.amazon.com/compliance/contact.
-More information on AWS compliance certifications, reports, and alignment with best practices and standards can be found at AWS' compliance site.
+AWS compliance certifications and reports can be requested on the AWS Compliance Contact Us page.
+For more information on AWS compliance certifications, reports, and alignment with best practices and standards, see AWS Compliance.